Cleaver-Brooks and Asbestos

 Cleaver-Brooks has been manufacturing boilers since 1929.
 The company has evolved and changed over the years, eventually transitioning away from heavy asbestos use.
 Many workers who handled, installed, and removed Cleaver-Brooks boilers suffered from asbestos exposure and have sued the company for related illnesses.

-Between approximately the 1940s and 1970s, all companies that made boilers used asbestos.
-Cleaver-Brooks was not alone in this.
+Between approximately the 1940s and 1970s, Cleaver-Brooks used asbestos in its boilers.
+This was a time when nearly all companies that made boilers used asbestos.
 Boilers produce a lot of heat and require good insulation.
 For decades, asbestos seemed like the best option.

-Asbestos in insulation, pipe coverings, gaskets, refractory materials, and other components help boilers run more efficiently.
-Asbestos also prevented burns and fires.
+Asbestos prevented burns and fires.
 It protected workers in this way, but it also put workers at risk when fibers came loose and could be inhaled.

 Who Was Exposed to Asbestos Through Cleaver-Brooks?